ADEQ is currently accepting applications for FY15 which began July 1, 2014 and ends June 30, 2015.

 What are Brownfields?

-Brownfields are abandoned or underutilized properties where the reuse is complicated by actual or perceived environmental contamination.
-Brownfields properties (See U.S. EPA: Brownfields Definition ) may include sites contaminated by hazardous substances, petroleum, or mine-scarred land, and must meet all three of the following criteria:
+Brownfields are abandoned or underutilized properties where their reuse is complicated by actual or perceived environmental contamination.
+Brownfields properties may include sites contaminated by hazardous substances, petroleum, or mine-scarred land, and must meet all three of the following criteria:

 Examples of historical uses associated with Brownfields sites